top of page

 Music has the power to transport us to another time and place.
 The Jefferson Community Band loves to harness that power with a broad audience of fellow music lovers and passionate musicians alike.
 Founded in 1967, the band is a non-profit organization devoted to bringing live music to people in Jefferson Parish.
 Our members are volunteer musicians who enjoy playing music and sharing that enjoyment with others.

 Did you participate in your high school or college band?
 Do you think of playing your instrument again?
 The Jefferson Community Band is filled with people just like you.
-We would LOVE to have you join!
+If we have room in the section, we would love to have you join!

 Not sure about your skills?